-2.3.1.4 Construction Vehicle Access
+2.3.1.3 Construction Vehicle Access

-Construction vehicle access would be achieved via SR-91 and via local roads, depending on the trail phase being constructed.
-In addition, and in order ensure continuous and safe operation of the local roadways, intersections and worker safety during project construction, a Traffic Management Plan (TMP) would be prepared and implemented.
+Construction vehicle access would be achieved via SR-91 and via local roads.
+In addition, and in order ensure continuous and safe operation of the local roadways, intersections and worker safety during Project construction, a Traffic Management Plan (TMP) would be prepared and implemented.
 The TMP would assist to minimize delays by ensuring proper signage is posted to advise motorist and pedestrian of activities in the construction zone.
 In addition, it is also intended to ensure that safe traffic and work zones areas are in place during roadside construction activities.
 The TMP would address worker and public safety from vehicles and equipment both outside and within roadside worksites.

-2.3.1.5 Construction Vehicle and Material Laydown
+2.3.1.4 Construction Vehicle and Material Laydown

 Construction vehicle and materials staging/laydown would be identified pending finalization of design and construction documents and would largely be determined by the contractor.
 However, it is anticipated that these areas would include only public property and no private property would be required.
-Figure 3a shows the location of proposed staging/laydown areas.